 To see if an attack is successful, roll the dice and add the offensive value.
 The opponent rolls a dice and adds his defensive value.
 If the attack is greater than this, a hit is scored.

-To grapple your opponent instead of doing damage, make an Unarmed attack.
+To grapple your opponent instead of doing damage, first make an Unarmed attack.
 If you hit, roll Hit Location (if those rules are in use), roll D + double damage bonus as the Grapple Roll.
 If your Grapple Roll is higher than you opponents Grapple Roll (D + double damage bonus), then you hold your opponent.
+Each round thereafter, both character rolls Strength + O6.
+If the attacker's roll is above the defender's, the grapple continues.

 Fighting Several Opponents